Owen-Allen/-bookstore/instructions/PROJECT.md

 select * from user_order inner join user_account using (user_id)
 NOTES 12/04/2021
-removed primary key user_id from user_order, as order_id will be totally unique
+removed primary key user_id from user_order, as order_id will be totally unique NOTES 12/09/2021
+Added date to user_order
+Think about adding bank number???
+Depends on what we find when implementing